 Let's take a look at what a red zone will look like:

-Using our example, if the price would have hit our red zone and continued to the upside, we would have been interested in a buy trade since it made a new higher high and gave us an indication that this will become an uptrend.
+Using our example, if the price would have hit our red zone and continued to the upside, we would have been interested in a buy trade.
+This is because the price reached a new higher high and gave us an indication that this will become an uptrend.

 Same with when the sellers took over.
-If the price would have hit this red zone and continued to the downside, we would have been interested in a sell trade since there were new lower lows and it gave us an indication that this will become a down trend.
+If the price would have hit this red zone and continued to the downside, we would have been interested in a sell trade because there were new lower lows and it gave us an indication that this will become a downtrend.

 Let's go a little further in time and see what happened when it hit the red zone:

 As you can see when the price action broke the dead zone, if you would have placed a buy entry order you would have grabbed about 35 quick pips if you would have closed the trade right away.

 Have you ever heard the saying, "A picture is worth 1000 words?"
 That statement is true with the chart image above.
 You can see on this hour time chart many traders got in at the Red zone and pushed the price up only about 40 pips.
 Then they got out immediately.
 As a result, the price continued to draw down to our red zone again and now is hitting a new support level.
 Remember, resistance in the past means support in the future.